tomcam/least-github-pages/docs/github-pages-create-readme.md

-# Create the main GitHub Pages README file in /docs/README.md
+# Edit the main GitHub Pages README file in /docs/README.md

 The first thing needed is to create a file named specifically `README.md` capitalized exactly as shown, and if you're using GitHub Pages, you should put it in a directory named `/docs`.